The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: The nature of EP250108a/SN 2025kg

 In Fig.~\ref{fig:radio_jet_constraints}, we show the predicted radio light curves for different parameters for jets viewed on-axis and $20^{\circ}$ and $50^{\circ}$ off-axis in first, middle, and last panels, respectively.
 All models assume a `tophat' jet following {\sc jetsimpy}~\citep{Wang2024} using {\sc Redback}~\citep{sarin_redback}.
+We note that these models do not include synchrotron self-absorption.
+However, this, or using a structured jet instead of a tophat, does not appreciably impact our interpretation, as the dominant uncertainty is from the parameters themselves.
 The black arrows indicate upper limits from our radio observations at $3.06$~GHz, while the different colours indicate different assumptions about the jet parameters.
 The `fiducial' model shown in red shows the radio afterglow at $3.06$~GHz of a $10^{51.5}$~erg kinetic energy jet with an initial Lorentz factor of $1000$ and $\theta_j=10^{\circ}$, travelling into a wind-medium with ISM density following $n_{\rm ism} = A \left(\frac{r}{10^{17}\rm{cm}}\right)^{-2}$ where $A=1~{\rm cm}^{-3}$, i.e., the density at a radius of $10^{17}$cm, with typical values for microphysical parameters $p=2.17$, $\epsilon_{\rm e} = 0.1$, and $\epsilon_{B} = 0.01$.
 Different colours indicate different assumptions from this fiducial model, with the pink curve representing light curves from a constant density ISM with no wind.
 Our radio observations can confidently rule out jets with kinetic energies $\gtrsim 10^{51}$~ergs in a wind-like medium, even for far-off-axis scenarios, with the only viable solution where such a jet has a low initial Lorentz factor ($\sim 2$) and also observed at least $50^{\circ}$ off-axis (green curves in last panel).
 Our non-detections cannot rule out on- or off-axis jets weaker than $10^{50}$~ergs propagating into a low-density ISM.

+The radio limits from \citet{Srinivasaragavan25} and \citet{Li25} are also broadly consistent with our results. \citeauthor{Srinivasaragavan25} also model possible afterglows but assume a constant density medium as opposed to the wind medium we assume here.
+They also conclude a low energy on-axis jet is plausible, but suggest that higher energy off-axis jets may also be possible and would be expected to peak at late times.

 While the above only considers jets, our results are broadly applicable to any quasi-spherical outflow such as the fast-ejecta from the supernova as implied by our X-ray modelling above.
+We do note, however, that our constraints are inconsistent with the slowly coasting jet suggested by \citet{Li25} to explain the early optical emission.